ZenGo-X/pps/README.md

-PPS - Privacy Preserving Signallin
+# PPS - Privacy Preserving Signalling

 ## Overview
 We present PoC demo application based on FE inner product algorithm (on top of DDH assumption, proposed in [this paper][paper]) that demonstrates how FE can